ld5ehom/sns-android/README.md

       - It includes a toRequestBody function to convert the data into a JSON-formatted RequestBody for the API request.
     - data/UserModule Update
       - Binds SignUpUseCaseImpl to the SignUpUseCase interface
+  - **Sign-Up Process Updates: State Management, Token Handling, and Navigation**
+    - LoginViewModel and SignUpViewModel blockingIntent Update
+      - Switched from intent to blockingIntent for handling state updates in text input fields to prevent errors and delays during rapid input.
+      - This ensures immediate and synchronous state updates, improving user experience and input handling in the application.
+    - Navigation to MainActivity After Successful Login
+      - Added navigation logic to redirect users to MainActivity after a successful login.
+      - The Intent flags FLAG_ACTIVITY_CLEAR_TASK and FLAG_ACTIVITY_NEW_TASK are used to start MainActivity in a new task and clear the back stack, ensuring that the login screen is removed from the history.
+    - GetTokenUseCaseImpl: Retrieving User Token from DataStore
+      - GetTokenUseCaseImpl retrieves the user's authentication token from UserDataStore by implementing the GetTokenUseCase interface.
+    - SetTokenUseCaseImpl: Handling Token Storage via UserDataStore
+      - SetTokenUseCaseImpl handles saving the user's authentication token into UserDataStore.
+      - The invoke function takes the token and stores it by calling setToken() in the DataStore.
+    - data/UserDataStore: Managing User Token in DataStore
+      - build.gradle(data) : Added datastore dependency to the project in Gradle using implementation.
+      - UserDataStore provides methods to manage the user's authentication token in Android's DataStore.
+      - It includes setToken for saving the token, getToken for retrieving it, and clear for removing all stored data.

 **Task 3.
 Logout Page**